 Representative samples of the on-site subsurface soils were collected at selected depths and intervals from the test pit excavation and returned to our laboratory for further examination and testing and/or to aid in the classification of the subsurface soils as well as to help evaluate and identify their engineering strength and compressibility characteristics.
-The laboratory testing consisted of visual and textural sample inspection, moisture content and dry density determinations, maximum dry density and optimum moisture content, Atterberg Limits and gradational analyses as well as direct shear strength tests.
+The laboratory testing consisted of visual and textural sample inspection, moisture content and dry density determinations, maximum dry density and optimum moisture content, Atterberg Limits and gradational analyses as well as direct shear strength and "R"-value tests.
 Results of the various laboratory tests are presented in the Appendix, Figure No's.
-A-5 through A-7.
+A-7 through A-11.